jbristowe/writing/the-gold-standard-in-dotnet-development.md

 ### Why Pivot?

-With all the advancements over the last 15 years, the .NET framework grew and grew.
+With all the advancements over the last 15 years, the .NET Framework grew and grew.
 This was very convenient for developers, but it represented a giant framework nonetheless.
 This presented a new challenge since various apps across web/desktop/mobile platforms started depending on the same foundation.
 Updates became increasingly difficult and the ecosystem started becoming fragile -- it was clearly time for a change.

 A lot has changed in the software industry during the lifetime of .NET.
 The mobile revolution has changed the way we interact with software, cloud computing has turned hardware infrastructure into a service and cheaper computing has lead to exponential growth of technology.
 Machine learning is paving the way for software intelligence and portability across platforms is of utmost importance.
 We truly live in a "cloud-first" and "mobile-first" world now.